miguelibero/darmok/README.md

 * scene using entt
 * update logic methods with delta time
 * sprites and spritesheets
-* loading meshes using assimp (FBX, etc...)
+* loading models using assimp (FBX, etc...)
+* serializing models from assimp into binary using cereal
 * renderer
     * unlit
     * forward with phong lighting (point, ambient)
 * lua scripting
 * multiple UI options
     * imgui for tooling
-    * nuklear game UI
-    * Crazy Eddi's UI for more advanced stuff

-### Next tasks
+    * RmlUI for ingame (support for multiple canvases)
+* skeletal animations using ozz (reading from binary)

 #### Upcoming (I need them)
 * 3d physics
 * sound
 * render to fullscreen texture
-* animator blend tree
-* animator config from json

-#### Upcoming small improvements
-* tool to read VertexLayout from varyingdef into a binary
-* tool to read assimp into a binary

-#### Upcoming maybe
+#### Upcoming
-* some tweening in the animation blending
+* tweening in the animation blending
 * other types of lights
-* pbr lighting
+* pbr
+* frustrum culling
-* deferred renderer
+* deferred renderer, SSAO

 #### In the future
 * separate shaders for skinning?
 * cleanup public headers, more pimpl
-* instancing to draw skeleton bones
+* instancing meshes
 * support multiple imgui app components with different transforms
 * spine animations loading
-* unify use of std::allocator everywhere
+* unify use of allocator everywhere
 * progressive data reader
-* async?
+* async task management

 ## Interesting Related Projects